🔍 How to Screen Tenants

 📌 How long does tenant screening take?

-The actual reports come back instantly through a screening service.
+Reports come back instantly through a screening service.
 The full process — reviewing the application, verifying income, reviewing reports, calling references — typically takes 30–60 minutes per applicant.
-For competitive rentals where you receive multiple applications, build 24–48 hours into your process to screen each one thoroughly before making a decision.
+For competitive rentals with multiple applications, build 24–48 hours into your process to screen each one thoroughly before deciding.

 📌 Can I reject an applicant for any reason?